campaignmonitor/createsend-dotnet/README.md

 The easiest way of getting up and running:

-1. Add the createsend-dotnet.dll assembly as a reference in your .NET project
+1. Add the createsend-dotnet.dll assembly as a reference in your project
-2. Add the following element to the appSettings section of your configuration file (replacing your_api_key with your actual API Key):
+2. Add the following element to the appSettings section of your configuration file (replacing your_api_key with your actual API Key)

         <add key="api_key" value="your_api_key" />

+Using NuGet:

 1. Install-Package campaignmonitor-api
 2. Edit the following element which is created in the appSettings section of your configuration file (replacing your_api_key with your actual API Key):